 Honey in ZenJenSkin Care

-Because of the proven benefits of honey, I have created two new products that have honey in it.
+Because of the proven benefits of honey, I have created two new products that have honey in them.
 I already have one with Manuka Honey, Natzema– for soothing irritated skin.